Contact 1-800-466-1535 (250) 448-4670

 We all need a little help sometimes, which is why student support is essential for a good online course.

 Student support services can increase your confidence in the course material.
-They can help you stay motivated, help with any concerns you have, and provide a social aspect to online learning.
-Look for schools that have forums, Facebook groups, and other social areas where students can go for support.
+They can help you stay motivated, address concerns, and provide a social aspect to online learning.
+Look for schools that have forums, Facebook groups, and other social areas where students can get support.

 Student support is a critical ingredient in your search for a good online course.
 When you’re considering your options, look for a course that offers opportunities for collaboration.

-If you are curious about what CanScribe’s student support entails, you can email our Student Services department at [email protected].
+If you are curious about student support, you can email our Student Services department at studentservices@canscribe.com.

 A clear course outline gives you a clear vision of what you’re learning and how you’re tested.
 This gives you an understanding of what’s expected of you.
 It will help you decide if the program is something you want to invest in.

-Academic expectations for the program are often given in some capacity in the course outline.
-If you’re looking for more detailed information, contacting admissions, or student services is a good way to understand your academic responsibilities.
+Academic expectations for the program often appear in the course outline.
+If you want more detailed information, contacting admissions or student services is a good way to understand your academic responsibilities.

-Most colleges have a course outline freely available by filling out a form or by asking for more information.
-A good online course will have a clear outline and academic expectations explained to you so you can focus on accomplishing your goals.
+Most colleges make a course outline available by filling out a form or by asking for more information.
+A good online course will have a clear outline and academic expectations explained to you so you can focus on your goals.

-If you’re looking for one of our course outlines, you can find it on each program page, or by filling out one of the forms on the program’s pages for a more detailed outline.
+If you’re looking for one of our course outlines, you can find it on each program page or by filling out one of the forms on the program page for a more detailed outline.

 What is accreditation?
-It’s when an outside accrediting agency comes in and assesses a program to determine if the program meets standards of quality.
-Accreditation is awarded to a program once several high standards are met.
-This includes course content, faculty qualification, and resources available to students.
+An outside accrediting agency assesses a program to determine whether it meets standards of quality.
+Accreditation is awarded when a program meets several high standards.
+Those standards include course content, faculty qualifications, and resources available to students.
 Accreditation means a program has surpassed educational standards and offers high-quality education.

-In simpler terms, it’s a big stamp of approval.
+In simpler terms, accreditation is a stamp of approval.
 The program has been tested and recognized as a legitimate educational program.

 In your search for an online course, make sure you look to see if the program or school you’re looking into is accredited.
 Do some research if you’re unsure of what that accreditation actually means.
 The more knowledge you have about accreditations, the better you’ll be at making a decision.

-CanScribe’s Medical Transcription program is accredited by the AHDI, our Virtual Assistant program has been reviewed by CAVA, our CDI course has been accredited by CHIMA, and our VS course has also been reviewed by AHDI.
+CanScribe’s Medical Transcription program is accredited by the AHDI, the Virtual Assistant program has been reviewed by CAVA, the CDI course has been accredited by CHIMA, and the VS course has also been reviewed by AHDI.
 You can follow each of those links to find out more about those accrediting agencies.

 One thing you should look into when considering online learning is the pace of the course.
 Most times, you’ll have asynchronous, synchronous, or self-paced programs.
 Do you prefer working on the course at your own pace, or do you prefer having pre-determined time blocks to work on it?

-Having the flexibility of a self-paced course is beneficial for many.
-Whether you have kids, other dependents, a busy schedule, or you’re working on many things, a flexible course is important for your success.
+Having a self-paced course is beneficial for many people.
+Whether you have kids, other dependents, a busy schedule, or many responsibilities, a flexible course can support your success.

-Another thing you’ll want to look into is how long you have to finish the course.
-Some programs have set lengths of time you must complete the course within and others have no time limit.
-You’ll need to decide what works best for you and how much time you have to invest in schooling.
+Another thing you should consider is how long you have to finish the course.
+Some programs have set lengths of time, and others have no time limit.
+You need to decide what works best for you and how much time you can invest in schooling.

 For example, all of CanScribe’s programs are self-paced.
-This means you complete them on your own time, but there are a set amount of hours of work you should complete a week to stay on top of your completion timeline.
-If you run out of time, there are extensions available for some programs for an additional purchase.
+This means you complete them on your own time, but there is a set amount of work you should complete each week to stay on track.
+If you run out of time, extensions are available for some programs for an additional purchase.

 You want to be sure you’re getting lots of practice in your program.
 Practice doesn’t make perfect, but it gets you closer every time.

-Look for a program that has a practicum, or an internship.
+Look for a program that has a practicum or an internship.
 These options prepare you for the demands of your future career.
-Both provide hands-on and real-world experience, both of which employers are hiring for.
-If your program has a practicum, not only is that a big leg up for you when you graduate, it will help you excel in your career.
+Both provide hands-on and real-world experience, and employers value both.
+If your program has a practicum, it can help you after you graduate.

-If you end up choosing between two different programs, consider the one with a practicum.
-If they both have practicum options, dig for a little more information on what you’ll be doing in them.
-The more knowledge you have, the better!
+If you choose between two different programs, consider the one with a practicum.
+If they both have practicum options, ask for more information about what you will do in them.
+More knowledge can help you decide.

-CanScribe’s Medical Transcription program has over 1,000 doctor dictations for practice and a 100-hour practicum for you to nail down the skills you learn in the program.
+CanScribe’s Medical Transcription program has doctor dictations for practice and a practicum for you to build the skills you learn in the program.

 Well, it seems as if we’ve gathered all the right ingredients for a good online course.

-A good online course must have well-trained and engaging faculty, easy-to-use learning platforms, a clear course outline with clear academic expectations, accreditation, a program pace that’s right for you, and a practicum to boost your skills.
-The course you’re looking into should fit your goals, have good reviews, and have options for financial aid.
+A good online course must have well-trained and engaging faculty, easy-to-use learning platforms, a clear course outline with clear academic expectations, accreditation, a program pace that fits you, and a practicum to build your skills.
+The course you are looking into should fit your goals, have good reviews, and offer financial aid options.
 Reading reviews and testimonials from students can give you an idea of what to expect.

-This guide has attempted to provide you with all the ingredients you need to choose the right program for your goals.
-If you’re looking to upskill, refresh your memory, try something new, or start a new career, try to keep these ingredients in mind.
+This guide has provided the ingredients you need to choose the right program for your goals.
+If you want to upskill, refresh your memory, try something new, or start a new career, keep these ingredients in mind.

-With the right course, you can achieve anything you want if you work for it.
+With the right course, you can reach your goals if you work for them.

-Are you on the fence still?
+Are you still deciding?
 Looking for more tips to make your final decision?
-Follow CanScribe on Facebook, Linkedin, or Instagram for more about choosing a good online course.
+Follow CanScribe on Facebook, LinkedIn, or Instagram for more about choosing a good online course.